Philcon Panel Participant Biographies

 And he is also finishing up a Ph.D. dissertation in physics, Time Dispersion in Quantum Mechanics.
 He presented this at the 2018 conference of the IARD (International Association for Relativistic Dynamics).
 His web site is www.timeandquantummechanics.com.
 His lifetime goal is to build a really practical time machine.

 Lisa Ashton is a SF/Fantasy/Historical costumer living in Harpers Ferry, WV.
-At Philcon 2010 she and Sandy Swank won BIS wtih "The Letter", a re-creation of the famous Civil War letter written by Sullivan Ballou to his wife Sarah early in the war.
+At Philcon 2010 she and Sandy Swank won BIS with "The Letter", a re-creation of the famous Civil War letter written by Sullivan Ballou to his wife Sarah early in the war.
 She has also done a humorous but historically accurate re-creation of Lizzie Borden.
-This past Arisia she appeared as Mother in "Three-fold Goddess" which was awarded BIS in the Masquerade, as well as "Midnight in Manhattan", and "1825 Fur Trapper Mountain Man" winning Overall Best in Master Class, both at CC37 in Danvers, Mass.
+In the past year she was part of "Mystic Legacy", winning BIS at Balticon, as well as "Midnight in Manhattan", and "1825 Fur Trapper Mountain Man" winning Overall Best in Master Class, both at CC37 in Danvers, Mass.
 She had her first solo gallery show in October of 2018 in Charles Town, WV.

 David M. Axler